-Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when they notice that awful sound; drip... drip... drip.
+Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip... drip... drip.
 They glance over to see the household pet licking at a puddle that's gradually forming on the kitchen floor.
-Suddenly: Worry, stress, and that “how much will this cost?” feeling.
+Suddenly: Worry, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
-This can happen anywhere, from Raleigh to Timbuktu, regardless of summer heat.
+Nope – the central air conditioner is frozen solid.
+This can occur anywhere, from Raleigh to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Raleigh area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapes.